 Children have shown us how to care by painting pictures of rainbows that have the power to make us feel happy and special.
 Thankfully, the simplicity of a child’s world has no barriers when it comes to love.

 They do what they do because they trust us; sadly, this trust is often not deserved.
-Yet, children keep on trusting us, and their kindness now guides us forward.
+Yet, children keep trusting us, and their kindness guides us forward.
 We wait for guidance as the playgrounds are closed and the parties are gone.
 Thus, sweeties are back in cupboards, and we wait patiently for play and cuddles.

 Thank you for teaching us to be kind again.

 The Coronavirus pandemic has caused many people to view the world with kinder eyes and compassion for our neighbours.
 Sadly, these neighbours, their families and their children may have lived side by side with us for years, yet we barely know who they are.
 Hopefully, moving ahead to whatever the future holds, we will keep an eye out more for each other and worry less about what we know now are the unimportant things in life.

 Verve is not a fostering agency; we recruit foster carers for vulnerable children with Not-for-Profit charities; recruiting foster carers is now adapted to meet our limiting environment.
 The pandemic won’t stop us because every child needs a safe and loving home where they belong.
 Do you have the compassion and love to change a child’s life?